Portegaperalta/Restful-Booker-API-Automation/README.md

 Includes GitHub Actions CI, Auth, and STLC deliverables.

-### Note: The Restful Booker API is a "playground" API that contains intentional bugs and non-standard behaviors for testing practice.
+**Note:** The Restful Booker API is a "playground" API that contains intentional bugs and non-standard behaviors for testing practice.
-### If the GitHub Actions build is "Failing," please check the Issues tab where these specific API bugs are documented as "Known Issues."
+If the GitHub Actions build is "Failing," please check the Issues tab where these specific API bugs are documented as "Known Issues".

 # Tech Stack:
 ### - Framework: .NET 10